When Should You Reject a Delivery of Meat? (6 Critical Tips)

 A person holding a box with a temperature graphic

 The most important factor in determining if meat has gone bad is temperature.
 If the temperature is too high, the meat will start to spoil.
-This is true for raw fish, lamb, fresh poultry, beef, and other carnivore-quality food.
+This is true for raw fish, lamb, fresh, poultry products, beef, and other carnivore-quality foods.

 The "danger zone" for meat is between 40°F and 140°F [1].
-Below 40°F, bacteria will not grow as quickly.
+Below temperature danger zone of 40°F, bacteria will not grow as quickly.
 Above 140°F, the heat will start to kill the bacteria.
-Thus, cold TCS food should be delivered below 41°F and hot TCS food above 135°F.
+Thus, cold TCS food temperatures should be delivered below 41°F and hot TCS food above 135°F.

-If you are unsure about the meat's temperature, you can use a proper meat thermometer to check.
+If you are unsure about the meat's temperature, you can use a proper meat thermometer to further check the temperature.
 Simply insert the thermometer into the thickest part of the meat, usually the center.

 Make sure that the internal temperature reading is at or below 40°F for the food item.

-Reject fresh meat if it was stored above 40°F. The meat has likely been sitting in warm temperatures for too long and food safety is compromised.
+Reject fresh meat if someone stored it above 40°F. The warm temperatures likely caused it to sit too long, which is unsafe.

 2. Packaging

 You want the packaging intact and undamaged.
-There shouldn't be any tears or holes in the packaging, as this could allow bacteria to contaminate the meat and cause food poisoning.
+There shouldn't be any tears or holes in the packaging material, as this could allow bacteria to contaminate the meat and cause food poisoning.

-Also, if you see dirty packaging or signs of pest damage, you should reject that meat immediately.
+Also, if you see dirty packaging or signs of pest damage when receiving food here, you should reject that meat immediately.

-The packaging should be labeled with the name and address of the supplier.
+The packaging should be labeled with the name and address of the food establishment or supplier.
 It should also have the date of packaging.
 This will help you identify the meat's source and determine if it is fresh.

-Food packaging with fluid stains or frozen fluid on the bottom indicates that the meat may have been thawed and then refrozen.
-This may make the food unsafe to eat, as bacteria can proliferate during thawing.
+Food packaging with fluid stains or frozen fluid on the bottom indicates that the frozen meat food products may have been thawed and then refrozen.
+This may make the food unsafe to eat, as bacteria can proliferate even in frozen food, during thawing.

-If you are uncomfortable once you examine food packaging, it is best to reject the delivery.
+If you are uncomfortable once you examine food packaging, it is best to not reject food during the food delivery.

 3. Smell